 Pink Sands Beach, Bahamas

 We’ve seen black sand and green sand beaches…so what about pink sand?
 The Bahamas are known for dreamy beaches, but none are quite so otherworldly as Pink Sands Beach.
-Located on Harbour Island, the candy-floss sands look as though they’ve been dyed.
+Located on Harbour Island, the candy-floss sand looks as though it’s been dyed.

 And, unlike many of the other remote beaches in this article, Pink Sand Beach has lots of amenities.
 This three-mile carpet of soft sand is lined with countless beach bars and cafes, so you won’t go hungry.
-There are lots of places where you can rent boats and snorkelling gear too, and make the most of the pristine waves.
+There are also lots of places where you can rent boats and snorkelling gear to make the most of the pristine waves.

 8. Hidden Beach, Mexico